-At IF we have produced an application blueprint for a basic version of this platform; it is available on our documentation portal along with our other application blueprints.
+The IOTA Foundation has produced an application blueprint for a basic version of this platform; it is available on our documentation portal along with other application blueprints.
 This blueprint architecture makes use of MAM channels to allow energy producers to communicate their energy production and requested price to energy aggregators.
 Aggregators receive energy requests from the grid and match to producers based on availability and price.
-Payments are sent P2P with producers and consumers managing their own IOTA address and wallet, while transaction data is immutably stored onto the Tangle (IOTA’s underlying data structure) using deployed chronicle nodes.
+Payments are sent peer-to-peer, with producers and consumers managing their own IOTA address and wallet, while transaction data is immutably stored onto the Tangle (IOTA’s underlying data structure) using deployed chronicle nodes.

 2. Delivery of seamless eMobility as a service (emaas)

 This task is currently in scope and an initial PoC is being developed by IOTA.
-Collaborating with FourC, a M2M/IOT cloud infrastructure company focusing on mobility and leader of this specific task, IOTA is developing an infrastructure that allows users to book and seamlessly pay for multimodal journeys involving multiple transport providers.
-The platform developed with FourC will allow users to identify the best possible transport options, based on their mobility needs, including a combination of transport modes and a number of search criteria.
+Collaborating with FourC, a machine-to-machine/Internet of Things cloud infrastructure company focusing on mobility and leader of this specific task, IOTA is developing an infrastructure that allows users to book and seamlessly pay for multimodal journeys involving multiple transport providers.
+Developed with FourC, the platform will allow users to identify the best possible transport options, based on their mobility needs, including a combination of transport modes and a number of search criteria.
 Search criteria will likely include factors of energy use and greenhouse gas emissions, air quality, congestion, vicinity of charging stations, timing, and cost.

-As with any large collaborative project, involving many partners across a number of countries and over a long period of time, progress may seem slow, but the cogs are turning and real innovation is happening.
-IOTA is highly committed to supporting implementation throughout this project with the aim of demonstrating some of the many benefits and possibilities the Tangle can offer within smart cities.
+As with any large collaborative project involving many partners across a number of countries and over a long period of time, progress may seem slow but the cogs are turning and real innovation is happening.
+IOTA is committed to supporting implementation throughout this project with the aim of demonstrating some of the many benefits the Tangle can offer smart cities.

-We are excited to be involved in this project and look forward to what can be achieved in the next 4 years.
+We are excited to be involved in this project and look forward to what can be achieved in the next four years.
 The use of IOTA technology in these smart city testbeds is a crucial step for us.
-Once it has been possible to demonstrate, within regulatory sandboxes, what can be achieved in the real world, utilizing the IOTA feeless protocol for M2M payments and secure data transfer, it is expected that regulation adjustment will follow and that a new era of energy positive, smart cities will flourish.
+Once it is possible to demonstrate, within regulatory sandboxes, what can be achieved in the real world by utilizing the IOTA feeless protocol for machine-to-machine payments and secure data transfer, it is expected that regulation adjustment will follow and that a new era of energy positive smart cities will flourish.